Xernona Clayton: Career

 Clayton began her career in the Civil Rights Movement with the National Urban League in Chicago, working undercover to investigate racial discrimination committed by employers against African Americans.
 Clayton moved to Atlanta in 1965, where she organized events for the Southern Christian Leadership Conference (SCLC), under the direction of Martin Luther King Jr. She developed a deep friendship with Dr. King's wife, Coretta Scott King.
 Clayton and Scott King traveled together on concert tours.
 Although Clayton did not march with King, citing a fear of being arrested, Clayton helped plan King's marches.

 In 1966, Clayton coordinated the Doctors' Committee for Implementation, a group of African American physicians who worked for and achieved the desegregation of all Atlanta hospitals.
 The Doctors' Committee served as a model for nationwide hospital desegregation, and was honored by the National Medical Association.

 Clayton then headed the Atlanta Model Cities program, a federally funded group dedicated to improving the quality of desegregated neighborhoods.
 Clayton met Calvin Craig, the Grand Dragon of the Georgia Ku Klux Klan, through the Model Cities program, as Craig served in a policy position with the organization.
 Craig cited Clayton's influence when he decided to denounce the Klan in April 1968.

 In 1967, Clayton became the first Southern African American to host a daily prime time talk show.
 The show was broadcast on WAGA-TV in Atlanta and was renamed, The Xernona Clayton Show.
 Clayton joined Turner Broadcasting in 1979 as a producer of documentary specials.
 In the 1980s, she served as director of public relations for Turner Broadcasting.
 In 1988, Turner Broadcasting promoted Clayton to corporate vice president for urban affairs, assigning her to direct Turner projects and serve as a liaison between Turner Broadcasting and civic groups in Atlanta and throughout the country.
 Clayton retired from Turner Broadcasting in 1997, choosing to call the retirement a "professional transition".

-Clayton serves on the board of directors of the King Center for Nonviolent Social Change.
-She served on the Board of Review for the state of Georgia's Department of Labor.
+Clayton served on the board of directors of the King Center for Nonviolent Social Change.
+She served on the Board of Review for the Georgia's Department of Labor.
 In 1991, she published an autobiography, I've Been Marching All The Time, a title inspired by King.
 The book focused on her life and her views of the Civil Rights Movement.

+Trumpet Awards

 In 1993, Clayton, with Turner Broadcasting, created the Trumpet Awards to honor achievements of African Americans.
 She serves as the chair, president, and CEO of the Trumpet Awards Foundation that was formed in late 2004.
 In early 2004, Clayton created the International Civil Rights Walk of Fame.
+The Walk of Fame is put on in partnership with the Trumpet Awards Foundation.
+In 2016, the Trumpet Awards were sold by the foundation to Bounce TV, which board member Andrew Young had co-founded.
+The now "Bounce TV Trumpet Awards" give out an award named for Xernona.
+Some of the members of the board have included Ted Turner, Thomas Dortch, Danny Blakewell and Vivian Pickard.
+Harold Lewis was chair until 2013 when Clayton was elected.